-To continue celebrating our love for chicken, chicken wings and the upcoming Super bowl, we’re sharing a fantastic recipe for honey mustard chicken wings.
-We’re always addicted to different types of sauces and continually making homemade variations of our favorites and honey mustard is on top of our list.
+When it comes to chicken wing recipes, we’re always addicted to different types of sauces and continually making homemade variations of our favorites and honey mustard is on top of our list.
 Tangy sweet, sticky and wonderful this is the sauce to have for honey mustard lovers.

 The fun part about making chicken wings is that you can use different cooking techniques.
 We wrote about different ways to cook wings and how to make them healthier on our chicken recipe box site.
 Though everyone sauces them differently, either before baking or after or both, it’s great to be able to have options on preparing them.
 The great thing about baking them before saucing is that you can easily make multiple sauces, and toss the chicken wings in whichever one the devourer prefers.
 For the fire-tongues, our Sriracha Chicken Wing sauce almost always needs to be present at our gatherings.

 We even have a “healthy” version where you can pre-poach or pre-steam the wings before baking, which helps render much of the excess fat.
-During the next few weeks we’ll also be sharing some really low fat chicken buffalo wing recipes that doesn’t have butter!
 You can still enjoy the wings without the guilt.

 diane and todd